orx/orx/README.md

 - plugin system
 - screenshot capture tool (supports bmp, png, jpg, tga and dds)

-See doc/html directory for the doxygen documentation of orx's API.
+See the [doc/html](doc/html) directory for the doxygen documentation of orx's API.

-You can find details about the tutorials (as well as community-made ones), the tools and the data-driven side of orx (ie. how to use the config system) on orx's wiki at: http://wiki.orx-project.org
+You can find details about the tutorials (as well as community-made ones), the tools and the data-driven side of orx (ie. how to use the config system) on [orx's wiki](http://wiki.orx-project.org).
 The English version is the most complete one.
 Chinese and Spanish translations are entirely written and maintained by community members, and they might be less accurate/somewhat outdated.

 Supported Platforms
 -------------------

 The engine compiles and is tested for:

 - Linux (x86/x86-64 with codelite, codeblocks and GNU makefile)
 - Windows (x86 with vs2008, vs2010 and mingw32 with codelite, codeblocks and GNU makefile)
-- MacOS X (x86/x86-64/ppc/ppc64 with xcode or x86/x86-64 with codelite, codeblocks and GNU makefile), version 10.5+ for GLFW plugins (default version) and 10.4+ for SFML ones (no joystick support).
+- MacOS X (x86/x86-64/ppc/ppc64 with xcode or x86/x86-64 with codelite, codeblocks and GNU makefile),
+  version 10.5+ for GLFW plugins (default version) and 10.4+ for SFML ones (no joystick support)
 - iOS (iPhone/iPod Touch/iPad, simulator & device with xcode)
 - Android (NDK build files, no simulator support)